 15 Cleveland Square, L1 5BE

 Let’s celebrate the Lounges.
 They are starting to pop up all over the country, eclectically decorated and always friendly cafe-bar-restaurants, serving up a wide variety of food and drink (including excellent vegan options, which will please Paul McCartney).
 Dogs are welcome and in our experience always look forward to a visit.
-Liverpool has two Lounges: Brasco, near the Waterfront, and Milo, which is near the south side of Sefton Park.
+Liverpool has two Lounges: Brasco, near the Waterfront, and Milo, which is near the south side of Sefton Park, on Lark Lane.

 Sugar and Dice